 - you only use these things for your work

 You cannot claim tax relief if your employer either gives you:

 - all the money back

 - an alternative, for example your employer gives you a laptop but you want a different type or model

-You must have paid tax in the year.
+You must have paid tax in the year you’re claiming for.
 You’ll get tax relief based on what you’ve spent and the rate at which you pay tax.

 If you claim £60 and pay tax at a rate of 20% in that year, the amount you are entitled to is £12 (20% of £60).

-If your claim is for the current tax year, HM Revenue and Customs (HMRC) will usually make any adjustments needed through your tax code so you pay less tax.
+If your claim is for the current tax year, HM Revenue and Customs (HMRC) will usually adjust your tax code so you pay less tax.

-If your claim is for previous tax years, HMRC will either make adjustments through your tax code or give you a tax refund.
+If your claim is for previous tax years, HMRC will either adjust your tax code or give you a tax refund.